sreeav6/RedHatOpenshift/Learn01/readme.md

 # Workshop is hosted on the openshift environment running on public cloud, the environment consits of the following systems.

-  Master nodes
+  1.Master nodes
-  Worker or (application) nodes
+  2.Worker or (application) nodes
-  Dynamic provisioned storage
+  3.Dynamic provisioned storage
-  Private contaier registry
+  4.Private contaier registry
-  Routing Layer
+  5.Routing Layer